 The Hogg Foundation for Mental Health Declaration of Racism as a Mental Health Crisis

 Diversity, Equity, and Inclusion is one of the core values of the Hogg Foundation for Mental Health.
 We acknowledge the impact of racism, sexism, and other structural oppressions on mental health, and speak out against these oppressions even when it is challenging to do so.
-What follows is a statement from the Hogg Foundation about the mental health impact of racism and racial inequality, that we encourage our friends, partners, and those interested in building a healthier, more equitable society to co-sign.
+What follows is a statement from the Hogg Foundation about the mental health impact of racism and racial inequality.

 The COVID-19 pandemic and the economic recession have hit communities of color the hardest.
 The murders of George Floyd, Breonna Taylor, Ahmaud Arbery, and numerous other BIPOC (Black, indigenous and people of color) Americans in 2020 has sparked a global outcry against racism and police brutality.
 This long-standing history of violence against communities of color, including the high-profile murders of Black trans women, has led local and state leaders across the country to declare racism a public health crisis or emergency.
 Declarations like this are an important first step toward racial equity and justice.
 The Hogg Foundation for Mental Health declares that not only is racism a public health crisis, but it is also a mental health crisis, and it is about time we named it.

 To make a declaration like this is to wield a power and a privilege that few possess.
 Those who are positioned to declare racism as a crisis – city councils, hospitals, school districts, medical journals, professional networks, universities – are positioned to do so because they have been historically complicit in perpetuating the racism crisis in the first place.
 It is thus our responsibility to use our voices to call out these wrongs and start correcting them as institutions, communities, and individuals.